xDBML in 5 minutes

 - A relational

-customersentity with regex validation, GDPR/PII tags, and a field declaring its alternative names for AI consumers - A MongoDB
+customerstable with regex validation, GDPR/PII tags, and a field declaring its alternative names for AI consumers - A MongoDB

 This single file generates Oracle DDL for customers, a MongoDB $jsonSchema validator for orders, JSON Schema for an API contract, an Avro schema for an event stream, and the schema section of an ODCS data contract.

 Every modern data platform mixes paradigms.
-A typical SaaS product stores users in Oracle, events in Kafka with Avro schemas, application state in MongoDB, analytics in BigQuery, and social graphs in Neo4j.
+A typical SaaS product stores users in Oracle, events in Kafka with Avro schemas, application state in MongoDB, analytics in Databricks, and social graphs in Neo4j.
 Each technology has its own schema language.

 Hand-maintaining five schemas that describe the same business concepts is where mistakes live.
 A field renamed in Oracle doesn't propagate to the MongoDB validator.
 A new payment method added to the Avro event schema isn't reflected in the BigQuery warehouse table.
 Drift between schemas is one of the most common sources of production data bugs.